-The resampling method proved successful to build the upper bound of the MFD for all six data sets.
-24 As expected, we obtain a decreasing non-linear speed-density relation for all cities (see Figure 2).
-25 We see that the range of vehicle density is higher for London, Lucerne, Paris, and Zurich than for 26 Innsbruck and Athens.
-Not surprisingly, the larger data sets show less scatter than the smaller ones 27 (Athens, Innsbruck).
-For the latter, the resampling method proves especially useful as it generates 28 a more reliable database.
-In Figure 2, we obtain for every estimation method (Ambühl (9), the 29 percentile approach, and Underwood (22)) the optimal speed curves v^ for all six data sets.
-We 30 find that all three fitting methods for v^ obtain comparable relationships.
-Eventually, differences 31 can be explained by the estimation methods, e.g. a limited flexibility due to functional assumptions 32 in the Underwood and Ambühl case.
-With substantial observations and scatter in the uncongested 33 regime and less in the congested regime, these two functions, which weigh each point equally in 34 the estimation, have to balance these differences.
-This leads to a relationship that appears to be 35 below the upper MFD in the uncongested regime, while better describing the upper MFD in the 36 congested regime.
-This has implications for the estimation of excess delays that can be less reliable 37 in the uncongested regime.
-38 Based on the fitted optimal speed curves from Figure 2, we examined the relationship be-39 tween excess delays and densities.
-The kernel density estimates of delays on the right-hand side of Figure 3 show the frequency of the delay value range, calculated with Underwoods' method.
+The resampling method proves successful to build the upper bound of the MFD for all six data sets.
+As expected, we obtain a decreasing nonlinear speed-density relation for all cities (see Figure 2).
+We see that the range of vehicle density is higher for London, Lucerne, Paris, and Zurich than for Innsbruck and Athens.
+Not surprisingly, the larger data sets show less scatter than the smaller ones (Athens, Innsbruck).
+For the latter, the resampling method proves especially useful as it generates a more reliable database.
+In Figure 2, we obtain for every estimation method (Ambühl et al. [9], the percentile approach, and Underwood [25]) the optimal speed curves $v^$ for all six data sets.
+We find that all three fitting methods for $v^$ obtain comparable relationships.
+Eventually, differences can be explained by the estimation methods-for example, a limited flexibility resulting from functional assumptions in the Underwood and Ambühl case.
+With substantial observations and scatter in the uncongested regime and less in the congested regime, these two functions, which weigh each point equally in the estimation, have to balance these differences.
+This leads to a relationship that appears to be below the upper MFD in the uncongested regime, while better describing the upper MFD in the congested regime.
+This has implications for the estimation of excess delays potentially being less reliable in the uncongested regime.

+Based on the fitted optimal speed curves from Figure 2, we examine the relationship between excess delays and densities.
+The kernel density estimates of delays on the right-hand side of Figure 3 show the frequency of the delay value range, calculated with Underwood's method.
 As expected, Athens and Innsbruck show more variance in the excess delay distribution as the database is small.
-The UTD-data sets approach a Gaussian bell shape, especially Lucerne and Zurich, being the largest data sets.
-Athens, Innsbruck, and Zurich have a mean excess delay of approximately
+The UTD data sets approach a Gaussian bell shape, especially Lucerne and Zurich, being the largest data sets.
+Athens, Innsbruck, and Zurich have a mean excess delay of approximately 0.05 to 0.06 s/m.
+London, Lucerne, and Paris have a mean excess delay of approximately 0.02 to 0.03 s/m.
+As can be seen in Figure 3, we obtain positive relationships between higher vehicle densities and excess delays, especially in higher density ranges, for Innsbruck, London, Lucerne, and Zurich.
+This indicates that $v^$ is less likely to be obtained, the more density is observed in